Maureen Lander

 Maureen Robin Lander MNZM (born 1942 in Rawene) is a New Zealand weaver, multimedia installation artist and academic.
-Lander is a well-respected and significant Māori artist who since 1986 has exhibited, photographed, written and taught Māori art.
+Lander is of Ngāpuhi (Te Hikutu subtribe) and Pākehā (New Zealand European) descent and is a well-respected and significant artist who since 1986 has exhibited, photographed, written and taught Māori art.
 She continues to produce and exhibit work as well as attend residencies and symposia both nationally and internationally.

 Education

 Lander began learning weaving with noted Māori weaver Diggeress Te Kanawa in 1984 and spent many years researching fibre arts.
-The title of her 1993 master's thesis was In Sites : the predicament of place : personal perspectives and intercultural viewpoints on aspects of site related art.
+The title of her 1993 master's thesis was In Sites: the predicament of place: personal perspectives and intercultural viewpoints on aspects of site related art.
 In 2002 she was the first person of Māori descent to gain a Doctorate in Fine Arts at a New Zealand university.